edgarberm/electron-boilerplate/README.md

 # Electron® Boilerplate

-The objective of this is to make a very simple skeleton project.

 This Electron boilerplate uses __Babel__ to uses all ES6/ES7 features, __Webpack__ to automatically reload changes while developing an electron app adn __React__+__Mobx__ to build the application interface.